 Tasks give us a way to break down user-stories even more and go into technical details of the implementation.
 Some teams will go as far as defining APIs, classes or even methods during the planning so that the feature team can work on that story even if a single, necessary part of the feature requires implementation.

 Quality needs people who can communicate, take, and give feedback without taking things personally.
 To form a quality mindset means to understand that every person in a team has his or her own responsibility regarding the software quality, which only ends if the project is terminated.
 Quality also needs clarity of vision, ideas, requirements, and expectations.

-In Part three, we will cover categories of projects and how to select the right project for your needs.
-We will also discuss how to set up a quality friendly technical environment to help deliver quality before moving into software testing.
+In Part 3, we will discuss how to set up a quality friendly technical environment to help deliver quality before moving into software testing.